Pictured above: Beach picnic one week after adopting my dog, Eevee. Photo Credit: Memory captured by my friends, Jordyn and Alexandra.

 BA Psychology, University of San Diego (2017)

-• Brainspotting Phase 1 Training
+Completed Brainspotting Phase 1 Training

-• Non-profit agency working with immigrant and refugee children and families experiencing domestic violence
+Therapist trainee at non-profit agency working with immigrant and refugee children and families experiencing domestic violence